pasmi369/School_District_Analysis/README.md

   - The Bottom 5 schools are all District schools.
 ![Bottom-Five Schools](./Resources/Bottom_Five_Schools.png)

-## Average math and reading scores stay consistent across grade level when grouped by school.
-There is no major improvement in scores from any school.

   - ### Math scores by grade

 ![Math Scores by Grade](./Resources/Math_Scores_Grade.png)